datpham18903/Production-Quality-Prediction/README.md

    - Python-based data preprocessing capabilities
    - Jupyter notebook for interactive data exploration and transformation

+## Model Size Limitations

+Due to file size limitations, some larger serialized model files (BAGGING, STACKING, and RANDOMFOREST) are not included in the repository.
+The source code for these models (BaggingModel.java, StackingModel.java, and RandomForestModel.java) is still available in the codebase, and you can:

+1. Train these models locally using the provided source code
+2. Use model compression techniques for the serialized files
+3. Consider using model quantization or pruning to reduce model size

+Note: While the serialized model files are not included, all source code files are maintained in the repository, allowing you to train and generate these models locally.

 ## How to Run

 1. Ensure you have Java and Maven installed on your system